numinit/foundry-permalinks/README.md

 **License**: Version 1.1.1 and above is released under the MIT License.

+**Also check out**: [nix-foundryvtt](https://github.com/reckenrode/nix-foundryvtt), a NixOS flake for running Foundry

 Developed for [Meadiocrity Mead](https://www.meadiocritymead.com/) and [Battlemage Brewery](https://www.battlemagebrewing.com/) in Vista, CA.

+## Known issues

+- **Important note:** For permalinks to work when a user isn't logged in, a reverse proxy change is necessary so 302 replies for Foundry login redirects include query parameters.
+  See the bottom of this document for more details.
+An [issue](https://github.com/foundryvtt/foundryvtt/issues/8687) has been opened.
+- Links to particular pages of journal entries may not work.

 ## Screenshots